rust-lang/rfcs/text/0000-unsafe-lifetime.md

 ## Coercion
 As an unbounded lifetime, `'unsafe` will readily decay into a concrete lifetime.
 It can be considered to be variance-compatible with all other lifetimes.
 Calling a method on an object of unsafe lifetime can, like any other lifetime, result in a reborrow of a shorter, concrete lifetime for the scope of the call.
 In this way, `'unsafe` may be consumed by any API without special consideration, since it can be coerced into something meeting the constraints required of that API.

+If `'unsafe` appears multiple times within the type signature of a value, each instance may be coerced independently; multiple instances of `'unsafe` are not implied to represent the same concrete lifetime after coercion.
+In this way, `'unsafe` can be thought of as a wildcard.

 ## Drop
 When an owned value of unsafe lifetime reaches the end of a scope, it will be assumed to be valid at that point and dropped as any other owned value would be.